andrew76214/Agents4Financial/README.md

   - Position recommendations
   - Historical trend analysis

+## Multi-Agent Collaboration & Reflection Mechanisms

+### Multi-Agent System Overview

+- **TranscriptAgent**: Handles transcript preprocessing, segmentation, summarization, and keyword extraction to ensure high-quality input for downstream analysis.
+- **ReActMarketAgent**: Implements a ReAct (Reasoning + Action) workflow for market sentiment analysis and multi-step reasoning.
+Dynamically queries real-time data (e.g., price, technical indicators) as needed, and records each reasoning/action step as a `ThoughtProcess`.
+Supports multi-turn think-act cycles for robust decision-making.
+- **DecisionAgent**: Performs multi-dimensional stock analysis (technical, fundamental, risk) and generates investment decisions.
+Supports both standard and reflection (multi-turn, self-correcting) modes.
+In reflection mode, the agent iteratively refines its reasoning, automatically falls back on defaults when errors occur, and logs all errors and reasoning steps.
+- **IntegratedMarketAnalyzer**: Orchestrates all agents, integrates transcript, market, and stock analyses, applies historical weighting, computes confidence scores, and produces comprehensive, structured reports and recommendations.

+### Reflection & Self-Correction Features

+- **Multi-Turn Reasoning & Reflection**: Both DecisionAgent and ReActMarketAgent support iterative "think → action → observation" cycles.
+When information is insufficient or errors are detected, the agent automatically adjusts its reasoning direction and logs each step in `ThoughtProcess`.
+- **Error Handling & Fallbacks**: On data parsing/API/model errors, agents fall back to safe defaults (e.g., neutral sentiment) and record error messages in the reasoning trace for future reference.
+- **Reasoning Trace & Decision Audit**: All reasoning, queries, and decisions are logged for later analysis, enabling identification of failure patterns and continuous improvement.
+- **Historical Result Analysis**: Analysis results and decisions are persistently saved (e.g., `analysis_results.json`), supporting offline mining of failure cases and optimization of agent strategies.

 ## Key Features

 - 🤖 Advanced NLP: Utilizes state-of-the-art language models for market analysis